What’s This?

 Just mention it: how many …

-More or less 500 books in more or less languages and dialects.
+Gemini said that I have more than 521 editions in 410 languages and dialects.
 I don’t find it necessary to count the books.
 Those numbers mean nothing.
 But surely I love “Le Petit Prince” and like to see it displayed in various expressions from many diverse cultures.
 Sometimes I try to read it as if we come from those different cultures or even from other planets, and feel amazed at the nuances of meaning appeared.
 We maintain a culture and live a life, instead of polluting it with uninteresting behaviours related to meaningless numbers.

 Who is this Koen?

-I am a simple engineer lives in Indonesia.
+I am a simple engineer living in Indonesia.

 Did you also translate LPP to Indonesian Language?